-- 2. The contractor shall neither seek nor accept instructions from any authority external to the International Seabed Authority in connection with the performance of the obligations under the contract.
+2 The contractor shall neither seek nor accept instructions from any authority external to the ISA in connection with the performance of the obligations under the contract.
 Should any authority external to the Authority seek to impose any instructions on the contractor regarding the contractor's performance under the contract, the contractor shall promptly notify the Authority and shall provide all reasonable assistance required by the Authority.
-The contractor shall not take any action in respect of the performance of the contract or otherwise related to the contractor's obligations under the contract that may adversely affect the interests of the Authority, and the contractor shall perform the obligations under the contract with fullest regard for the interests of the Authority.
-The contractor warrants that the contractor has not offered and shall not offer any direct or indirect benefit arising from or related to the performance of the contract or the award thereof to any representative, official or employee of the Authority.
-The contractor shall comply with all applicable laws, ordinances, rules and regulations bearing upon the performance of the obligations under the contract. - 3.
-The contractor acknowledges and agrees that any breach of any of the provisions hereof shall constitute a breach of an essential term of the contract, and, in addition to any other legal rights or remedies available to any person, shall give rise to grounds for termination of the contract.
-In addition, nothing herein shall limit the right of the Authority to refer any alleged breach of the foregoing standards of conduct to the relevant national authorities for appropriate action. - 4.
-The contractor may not at any time communicate any information to any other person, Government or authority external to the Authority or known to them by reason of their association with the Authority that has not been made public, except in the course of their duties or by authorization of the Secretary-General or any designate by the Secretary-General; nor shall the contractor at any time use such information to private advantage.
+The contractor shall not take any action in respect of the performance of the contract or otherwise related to the contractor's obligations under the contract that may adversely affect the interests of the Authority, and the contractor shall perform the obligations under the contract or has not offered and shall not offer any direct or indirect benefit arising from or related to the performance of the contract or the award thereof to any representative, official or employee of the Authority.
+The contractor shall comply with all applicable laws, ordinances, rules and regulations bearing upon the performance of the obligations under the contract.

+3. The contractor acknowledges and agrees that any breach of any of the provisions hereof shall constitute a breach of an essential term of the contract, and, in addition to any other legal rights or remedies available to any person, shall give rise to grounds for termination of the contract.
+In addition, nothing herein shall limit the right of the Authority to refer any alleged breach of the foregoing standards of conduct to the relevant national authorities for appropriate action.

+4. The contractor may not at any time communicate any information to any other person, Government or authority external to the Authority or known to them by reason of their association with the Authority that has not been made public, except in the course of their duties or by authorization of the Secretary-General or any designate by the Secretary-General; nor shall the contractor at any time use such information to private advantage.
 These obligations do not lapse upon termination of the contract with the Authority.